 A car might be a necessary evil if you’re trying to get to remote parts of the country, but most of New Zealand is well-serviced when it comes to inter-city transport.
-Buses are the norm for this kind of travel – some companies like Intercity even offer flexible hop-on, hop-off passes for visitors wanting to explore lots of different places.
+Buses are the norm for this kind of travel – some companies like Intercity even offer flexible hop-on, hop-off passes if you want to explore lots of different places.

 Depending on where you’re going, it won’t be too hard to find tour operators whose funds go straight back into environmental projects and wildlife conservation.
-Milford Sound is one of the key go-tos for eco tours, as are Akaroa, the Bay of Islands and the Otago Peninsula – the latter in particular is famous for housing the world’s only mainland royal albatross colony at Taiaroa Head.
+Milford Sound, Akaroa, the Bay of Islands and the Otago Peninsula are key destinations for eco-tours – the latter in particular is famous for being home to the world’s only mainland royal albatross colony at Taiaroa Head.

 Qualmark is Tourism New Zealand’s official quality surveying body, assessing all accommodation providers and tour operators according to their environmental friendliness, health and safety protocols, among other benchmarks that prove their credibility.
 Businesses are given Enviro Gold, Silver and Bronze awards if their sustainable practices and policies are up to a high standard.
 Sustainable New Zealand is another good resource for those trying to find out if a company is eco-friendly.